yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Use the Swagger UI to delete orders from the Cosmos DB.
+1. Use the Swagger UI to delete orders from the Cosmos DB

-2. Unprovision the application type, using Service Fabric Explorer.
+2. Unprovision the application type, using Service Fabric Explorer

-3. Make sure Upgrade the application checkbox is unchecked each time you publish.
+3. Make sure Upgrade the application checkbox is unchecked each time you publish

 #### Exit criteria:

--  Service Fabric Explorer shows no application types or applications deployed.
+-  Service Fabric Explorer shows no application types or applications deployed

--  You can verify from Cosmos DB Orders Document Explorer that there are no more orders in the database.
+-  You can verify from Cosmos DB Orders Document Explorer that there are no more orders in the database

 ### Task 3: Using a partition count of 10, simulate 100 orders